Research group

 Physical and Technological Oceanography

-Climate change, oceanic circulation, turbulence, remote sensing, ocean modelling, data assimilation, novel in situ technologies
+Climate change, ocean circulation, turbulence, remote sensing, modelling, data assimilation, cryosphere science, marine technology

-The Physical and Technological Oceanography Group focuses on the study of the physical properties of the ocean, its behavior and role in the climate of the Earth using the principle of fluid mechanics and thermodynamics.
-It is the largest Spanish physical oceanography department and that with the most extensive scientific production.
-Its interests focus on the observation (both in situ and remote sensing) and analysis of the ocean physical environment at a broad range of spatio-temporal scales.
-Its members include physicists, engineers, and oceanographers with complementary skills that work together to further our understanding of the ocean dynamics by combining experimental, numerical and theoretical approaches.
-The group members are especially committed at mentoring students and offering specialized courses, participating in numerous public outreach activities.
+The Physical and Technological Oceanography Group focuses on the study of the physical properties of the ocean, including its role in the Earth’s climate system, using the principles of fluid dynamics and thermodynamics.
+The group emphasis is on the observation (both in situ and remote sensing) and analysis of the ocean physical environment over a broad range of spatio-temporal scales.
+The makeup of the group includes physicists, engineers, and oceanographers with complementary skills and working together to further our understanding of the ocean dynamics by combining experimental, numerical and theoretical approaches.
+The group members are committed to mentoring students, offering specialized courses, and participating in numerous public outreach activities.

 Most relevant information